LudumDare/ludumdare.com/content/README.markdown

 # /content/
 The heart of `ludumdare.com` is the content.

-Pages on `ludumdare.com` are written in Markdown, and are processed by the Zola static website generator.
+Pages on `ludumdare.com` are written in Markdown.
+See the editors guide (TODO) for more details.

 ## Resources
-As a contributor, you're most likely interested in the pages from the resources section.
+As a contributor, you're probably most interested in the resources section.
 These includee:

 * [Resources](resources) - the root
   * [Rules](resources/rules) - The Rules for Ludum Dare events
   * [Best Practices](resources/best-practices) - Non-rule recommendations for participants
   * [FAQ](resources/faq) - Frequently asked questions

-See the secton for more details.
+See sections for more details.

 ### Other sections